oprogramador/vinberodb/README.md

 [![NPM status](https://nodei.co/npm/vinberodb.png?downloads=true&stars=true)](https://npmjs.org/package/vinberodb
 )

-GrapeDB is a distributed object database.
+VinberoDB is a distributed object database.
 It can be also considered as an ODM.

 ## install
 `npm install --save vinberodb`